SentinelOne: Acquisitions

 In February 2021, SentinelOne announced the acquisition of cloud-scale data analytics platform Scalyr for $155 million in cash and equity.

 In March 2022, SentinelOne announced the acquisition of the identity detection and response technology company, Attivo Networks, for $616.5 million in cash and equity.

 In early November 2023, SentinelOne acquired the boutique consultancy Krebs Stamos Group, founded by former CISA Director Chris Krebs and former Facebook Chief Security Officer Alex Stamos, which was rebranded and relaunched as PinnacleOne Strategic Advisory Group.
 In April 2025, Chris Krebs resigned from the company after being targeted by the Trump Administration in an executive order.

 In January 2024, SentinelOne agreed to acquire PingSafe, valuing the company at over $100 million.

 In August 2025, SentinelOne announced a definitive agreement to acquire Prompt Security, an Israeli startup focused on securing AI in runtime and preventing data leakage from generative AI tools, for an estimated $250 million in cash and stock.
 The acquisition extends SentinelOne's Singularity Platform to secure the rapidly growing use of generative and agentic AI in the workplace, providing real-time visibility into AI tool usage, automated enforcement to prevent prompt injection and sensitive data leakage, and protection against AI-specific threats.
-The deal is expected to close in SentinelOne's third fiscal quarter of 2025.
+The deal closed in SentinelOne's third fiscal quarter of 2025.

 In September 2025, SentinelOne announced its intention to acquire Observo AI, an AI-native real-time data pipeline platform that specializes in streaming data for telemetry pipeline management.
 The transaction is expected to close in SentinelOne's third fiscal quarter of 2025 through a combination of cash and stock, subject to regulatory approvals and customary closing conditions.
 Observo AI's platform ingests, enriches, summarizes, and routes data across enterprises before it reaches a SIEM or data lake, with the capability to reduce data volume by up to 80% while maintaining access to complete logs when needed.
 The acquisition aims to accelerate SentinelOne's AI SIEM strategy and advance their vision of autonomous security operations centers (SOCs).